JHNUL/home-server-apps/README.md

 - copy the `kc-db.env.example` file as `kc-db.env` and set the database username and password.
 - copy the `keycloak.env.example` file as `keycloak.env` and set the values.

+### Demo stack

+- docker and docker compose required
+- bash recommended (bash-isms can and do occur in scripts)

+Long story short, use the script `run.sh` at project root.
+This will spin up the entire environment.
+There's a test user with credentials testuser:testuser123 that you can log in with.

 ### Development environment

 Set up the environment: